jiwoonp/bioinformatics-practice/README.md

-Learning/practicing how to code in Python for bioinformatics!
+Learning/practicing how to code in Python for bioinformatics

-List of "problems": (last updated 1/29/2025)
+List of "problems": (last updated 2/10/2025)
 - Counting Nucleotides in a DNA sequence
 - Transcribing DNA sequences into RNA sequences
 - Complementing DNA sequences